 If needed you may create or edit the existing job.
-To create or edit and run a customized data push job, see "(Optional) Push CI Data from UCMDB to HPE APM" below.
+To create or edit and run a customized data push job, see "(Optional) Push CI Data from UCMDB to HPE APM" on the next page.

-For instructions about scheduling the data push job, see "Schedule Data Push Jobs" on page 18.
+For instructions about scheduling the data push job, see "Schedule Data Push Jobs" on page 19.